Min-Thway-Htut/PWA-Offline-Mode/README.md

 # React App | Progressive Web App

-This repository is intented for testing purpose.
+This repository is intented for testing purpose only.